Guarani language

-Paraguayan Guarani, or simply Guarani (avañe'ẽ), (Note: /ˌɡwɑːrəˈniː, ˈɡwɑːrəni/ GWAR-ə-NEE-,_-GWAR-ə-nee; avañeʼẽ "the people's language") is a language of South America that belongs to the Tupi–Guarani branch of the Tupian language family.
+Guarani (avañe'ẽ) (Note: /ˌɡwɑːrəˈniː, ˈɡwɑːrəni/ GWAR-ə-NEE-,_-GWAR-ə-nee; avañeʼẽ "the people's language") is a Tupian language belonging to the Tupi–Guarani branch of South America.
 It is one of the two official languages of Paraguay (along with Spanish), where it is spoken by the majority of the population, and where half of the rural population are monolingual speakers of the language.

-Variants of the language are spoken by communities in neighboring countries including parts of northeastern Argentina, southeastern Bolivia and southwestern Brazil.
-It is a second official language of the Argentine province of Corrientes since 2004 and the Brazilian city of Tacuru since 2010.
-Guarani is also one of the three official languages of Mercosur, alongside Spanish and Portuguese.

 Guarani is one of the most widely spoken Native American languages and remains commonly used among the Paraguayan people and neighboring communities.
 This is unique among American languages; language shift towards European colonial languages (in this case, the other official language of Spanish) has otherwise been a nearly universal phenomenon in the Western Hemisphere, but Paraguayans have maintained their traditional language while also adopting Spanish.
+In South America, the indigenous language that is most widely spoken amongst non-indigenous communities is Guaraní.
+South America is home to more than 280,000 Guaraní people, 51,000 of whom reside in Brazil.
+The Guaraní people inhabit regions in Brazil, Paraguay, Bolivia, as well as Argentina.
+There are more than four million speakers of Guaraní across these regions.

 The name "Guarani" is generally used for the official language of Paraguay.
 However, this is part of a dialect chain, most of whose components are also often called Guarani.

+Geographical distribution

+Variants of the language are spoken by communities in neighboring countries including parts of northeastern Argentina, southeastern Bolivia and southwestern Brazil.
+It is the second official language of the Argentine province of Corrientes since 2004 and the Brazilian city of Tacuru since 2010.
+Guarani is also one of the three official languages of Mercosur, alongside Spanish and Portuguese.

+Status

+The United Nations Educational, Scientific and Cultural Organization (UNESCO) classified Guaraní's language vitality as "vulnerable".
+UNESCO's definition of "vulnerable" is meant to highlight that although the majority of Guaraní children can speak Guaraní, the use of the language is restricted to particular contexts (e.g., familial settings).
+In 2002, 28% of Paraguayans were monolingual Guaraní speakers, but by 2022 only 12% were.
+On the other hand, Spanish monolingualism did not rise over the same period, indicating the continued vivacity of Guaraní in a multilingual population.

+Although the Guaraní language may only be classified as "vulnerable," there are other languages within the Tupí-Guaraní branch that are classified as "extinct" and "critically endangered" (e.g., Amanayé and Anambé respectively).